Case Study

 The Challenge

 While the website has received general positive feedback, some pages were still incredibly difficult for people to find.
-The large blocks explaining each resource hindered our audience from actually clicking with such an abundance of text.
+The large blocks explaining each resource hindered our audience from finding information.
 We had to ensure that our website was both friendly and informative while also not overstimulating and daunting.

 Initial Website Design